 7. Pushing you for cash

 A plumber may ask you to pay under the table in cash and forgo a receipt, maybe with the offer of a discounted price.
 It’s a sign he’s cheating on his taxes.
-It’s your decision, of course, but how fair is this to the rest of the taxpayers?
+It’s your decision, of course, but how fair is this to other taxpayers?
 Also, a worker who is dishonest in one area may well be dishonest in others.

 8. Bringing in extra workers